 On our last day in Baguio City, we opted for a hotel staycation.
 We have been walking, shopping, and doing selfies for a while.
-Thus, hibernating in a nice hotel, with good in-house restaurant, and a view of pine trees and a Baguio tourist spot will definitely make us royalties on our last day in Baguio.
+Thus, hibernating in a nice hotel with good in-house restaurant, view of pine trees and a very nearby Baguio tourist spot will definitely make us royalties on our last day in Baguio.

 We browsed upon Ridgewood hotel which seemed very credible as it is a favourite stay of celebrities despite of being a 3-star hotel.
 Apart from that, Ridgewood hotel has been competitive in Baguio’s Tourism industry for almost 15 years already.

 Here are the 8 Things We Love in our Ridgewood Hotel Staycation!